Medical Facilities in Barcelona

 There are no health risks associated with travel to Spain, and no vaccination certificates are required for entry so far.
 With the current Covid pandemic, this could change.

 In 2009, there were approximately a thousand reported cases of the H1N1 flu, also known as the swine flu, but only a handful of people died from the infection.
 The vaccine has been made available to the general public, with pregnant women and young children receiving priority.
-Additionally, the bird flu was first detected in a dead bird in July 2006, and although there is little risk to travellers, close contact with live birds should be avoided and all poultry products well cooked as a precaution.
+Additionally, the bird flu was first detected in a dead bird in July 2006, and although there is little risk to travelers, close contact with live birds should be avoided and all poultry products well cooked as a precaution.
 No human deaths or infections have been reported.

 Sexually transmitted diseases are common but poorly documented in Spain.
-Condoms are available in almost all public restrooms of major restaurants, bars and shopping centers.
+Condoms are available in almost all public restrooms of major restaurants, bars, and shopping centers.